Texas Public Records Laws Compliance

-Texas Senate Bill 944 is an amendment to the Texas Public Information Act (PIA) and defines methods for adhering to public records laws and expanding government transparency, including how social media communication should be recorded and archived.
+Texas Senate Bill 944 is an amendment to the Texas Public Information Act (PIA) and defines methods for adhering to Texas public records laws and expanding government transparency, including how social media communication should be recorded and archived.

 Texas Public Information Act & Social Media

 The Texas Public Information Act was modernized in 2013 to explicitly include internet postings and other electronic communications with Senate Bill 1368.
+This bill causes social media content to fall under Texas public records laws.

 View Texas Law Text